 This website is not intended for children and we do not knowingly collect data relating to children.

-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (WWW.ICO.ORG.UK).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
+You have the right to make a complaint at any time to an applicable supervisory authority for data protection or privacy issues.
+We would, however, appreciate the chance to deal with your concerns before you approach such authorities, so please contact us in the first instance.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).Please see the Glossary for details of personal data types which we may collect, use, store and transfer.

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 Personally-Identifiable Information: We may collect personally identifiable information when you specifically and knowingly provide it to us, for example when you request support, or register and provide personal information such as your email address, name, phone number or other details.
 Where applicable, personally identifiable information includes "personal data" as defined in applicable law.

 Sensitive Personal Data: We ask that you not send us, and you not disclose, any sensitive personal data (e.g., social security numbers, information related to racial or ethnic origin, political opinions, religion or other beliefs, health, biometrics or genetic characteristics, criminal background or trade union membership) on or through our services or otherwise to us.